-CCC requires suppliers and partners contractually to perform their services to CCC in accordance with relevant laws.
-New contractual provisions have been developed to monitor modern slavery risks of suppliers and their supply chains and require adherence to modern slavery laws as well as training on modern slavery.
+CCC requires all suppliers and partners contractually to perform their services to CCC in accordance with relevant laws.
+New contractual provisions have been developed and deployed to monitor modern slavery risks of suppliers and their supply chains and require adherence to modern slavery laws as well as training on modern slavery.

-CCC's supply chain is made up of approximately 1,945 suppliers with an annual supply chain spend of A\$109.4 million with its directly engaged suppliers.
-These suppliers are primarily located in Australia.
+CCC's supply chain is made up of approximately 1,240 suppliers with an annual supply chain spend of A\$149 million with its directly engaged suppliers.
+These suppliers are primarily located in Australia and United States, with some in the New Zealand.
 CCC recognises however, that the countries where it procures goods and services may not always represent the country of origin of the goods or services.

+Key services

-Key services Property Repair & Restoration Motor Repair Operational management Supply Chain repairers restorers assessors loss adjusters quantity surveyors content replacement providers investigators accommodation repairers assessors loss adjusters vehicle hire investigators transport IT services payroll service providers office supplies building services courier service consulting services legal services audit services banking services transport & travel accommodation chain spend
+Property Repair & Operational management Motor Repair Restoration IT services repairers repairers restorers assessors payroll service providers loss adjusters assessors office supplies loss adjusters vehicle hire building services quantity surveyors investigators courier service content replacement providers transport consulting services investigators legal services accommodation audit services banking services transport & travel

+Supply chain

-1,945 suppliers
+1,240 suppliers

-A\$109.4M annual supply
+A\$149M annual supply chain spend